Turkey says it will let refugees into Europe after its troops killed in Syria

 Thursday’s air strike, which Turkey’s defence minister said occurred despite coordination with Russia, was the worst on Turkey’s military since a 1993 attack by Kurdish separatists.

+Turkey and Russia gave opposing accounts to the Security Council of what happened.
+Russia’s U.N.
+Ambassador Vassily Nebenzia said Turkish troops shared coordinates with Russia, which were then given to Syrian government forces, to avoid conflict.
+He said Russian warplanes were not providing support in the area where the Turkish soldiers were killed.

+Turkish U.N.
+Ambassador Feridun Sinirlioglu disputed Nebenzia’s account, saying Turkish troops were alone in the area and that “radar tracks” showed Syrian government and Russian aircraft were flying in formation during the time of the attack.

-Additional reporting by Daren Butler, Ezgi Erkoyun, Ali Kucukgocmen, Can Sezer and Ceyda Caglayan in Istanbul, Tuvan Gumrukcu in Ankara, and Anton Kolodyazhnyy, Tom Balmforth, Andrew Osborn in Moscow; Writing by Jonathan Spicer, Peter Graff and Gareth Jones, Editing by Timothy Heritage, Mike Collett-White and Howard Goller
+Additional reporting by Daren Butler, Ezgi Erkoyun, Ali Kucukgocmen, Can Sezer and Ceyda Caglayan in Istanbul, Tuvan Gumrukcu in Ankara, Anton Kolodyazhnyy, Tom Balmforth and Andrew Osborn in Moscow, and Michelle Nichols in Washington; Writing by Jonathan Spicer, Peter Graff, Gareth Jones and Daniel Wallis; Editing by Timothy Heritage, Mike Collett-White and Howard Goller